 - Ferrum College will accept transfer credit from other accredited institutions for all non-developmental courses above 100 level which have been passed with a “C” or higher grade.

 - The hours earned transfer, however, GPA will only be affected by repeating appropriate courses.

-- Credit will only be awarded after the official transcript from the other institution has been received in our office.
+- Credit will only be awarded after an official transcript is received by the Registrar’s Office.

-Current student should utilize the automated Request to Take Courses Elsewhere form on Panther Portal for best service.
+For best service, current student should utilize the automated Request to Take Courses Elsewhere form, located on Panther Portal.

 Transfer Guide for Incoming Students

 Become part of a college that thrives on seeing you succeed.
 Start your application with Ferrum College today.
 Click the link to the left for more information about the common Virginia Community College Course Equivalents and Liberal Arts Core graduation requirements.

 Course credit as well as advanced standing may be earned through the Advanced Placement Test Program.
 Students must present a score of 3 or above on each exam to earn credit.
 Official AP scores must be sent from the College Board for credit to be granted.

 International Baccalaureate Examinations

 Ferrum College recognizes the IB diploma and will award advanced standing credit for the higher level exams if a score of 5 or higher is achieved.
 Official scores directly from the testing centers are required before credit can be granted.